-A question that new injixo customers frequently ask us is “how quickly will I get up to speed with injixo?”
+A question that people who are investigating workforce management (WFM) software often ask is “how quickly will I get up to speed?
 That’s a great question!

 Just like any other software application, WFM is a case of “no pain, no gain”.
 There’s no escaping the fact that WFM users must go through an onboarding period before they start to benefit from the system.